Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/ec2_nginx-management.md

 # Nginx Management.

-A detailed sheet with different life-saving steps for working with Nginx on AWS virtual machines(VMs).
+A detailed sheet with different PRACTICAL life-saving tutorials for working with Nginx on AWS virtual machines(VMs).

 > Nginx is a proxy - a reverse proxy.
 It sits in front of your server, intercepts every http request to your
 > server, and helps as lot to improve security.
 It also provides massive support for reverse-proxying, caching, load-balancing,